Stuart Whitman: Early life

 Stuart Maxwell Whitman was born on February 1, 1928, in San Francisco, California, the elder of two sons of Cecilia (née Gold) and Joseph Whitman.
 His family was Jewish.
-In the 1950s, Whitman described himself to Hedda Hopper as "a real American – have a little bit of English, Irish, Scotch, and Russian – so I get along with everyone."
+His mother was a Russian Jewish immigrant, while his paternal grandparents were Polish Jews.
+However, in the 1950s, Whitman described himself to Hedda Hopper as "a real American – have a little bit of English, Irish, Scotch, and Russian – so I get along with everyone."

 Whitman was interested in acting from the age of five.
 His father at the time was working as a ticket collector at Tammany Hall, and he would sometimes be allowed to watch plays.
 His parents had married in their teens and traveled frequently during his childhood – his father became a lawyer who moved into property development.
 Whitman started his education in New York, in Manhattan and Poughkeepsie.
 "I went to so many schools—26 in all!—that I was always an outsider," he later recalled.
 "It wasn't until high school that I could really read ...
 I always sat in the back of the room."
 Whitman's early love for acting came through when he did three summer stock plays in New York when he was 12, but "nobody took that seriously," he said.

-His uncle Ben thought he had potential as a boxer, and secretly trained him for that.
+His uncle thought he had potential as a boxer, and secretly trained him.
 When World War II broke out, Joseph Whitman moved to Los Angeles to run oil-cracking plants for the government.
 His family settled in Los Angeles, and Whitman graduated from Hollywood High School in 1945.

-After school, he enlisted in the United States Army and served in the Corps of Engineers for three years at Fort Lewis, Washington.
+After school, he enlisted in the U.S. Army and served in the Corps of Engineers for three years at Fort Lewis, Washington.
 During this time, he occasionally boxed, winning 31 of his 32 bouts.
 Whitman was a lightweight boxer for the Army during his tenure.
-The boxing match for which he was most known was one where he had a difficult time against US Army boxer Denny Dennison (né Archibald Dennison Scott III), against whom he had boxed at Hollywood High School.
+The boxing match for which he was most known was one where he had a difficult time against U.S. Army boxer Denny Dennison (né Archibald Dennison Scott III), against whom he had boxed at Hollywood High School.
 Denny, who had entered active duty in January 1944, after five months of the delayed-entry program, had defeated his third opponent, considered his toughest matchup.
 Whitman was honorably discharged from the Army in 1948, while his close friend, Scott, completed officer candidate school the following year, ending his service with the rank of colonel.

 Whitman originally intended to follow his father into law and used the G.I.
 Bill to enroll in Los Angeles City College.
 He minored in drama.
 During his first year, he "figured that law was a real bore", and began to develop ambitions to be an actor.